+Note for this Schedule:

-** Denotes that where the service provided is a fraction of one hour, the amount chargeable is to be calculated as that fraction of the maximum amount.
+** Denotes that where the service provided is a fraction of 1 hour, the amount chargeable is to be calculated as that fraction of the maximum amount.

-[Schedule 5A inserted in Gazette 16 Oct 2015 p.
-4141-3.]
+[Schedule 5A inserted in Gazette 21 Oct 2016 p.
+4858-60.]